Delivery Assurance

 Originally, delivery assurance focused on overseeing technical contracts, ensuring projects were managed efficiently and effectively on behalf of the community.
 Over time, however, the team's responsibilities have expanded to provide broader support across various contract types, serving more of our steering committees.

-As we step into the future, delivery assurance remains focused on ensuring that every project undertaken by our committees is delivered successfully, supporting the continued growth and success of Intersect and the wider ecosystem.
+As we step into the future, delivery assurance remains focused on ensuring that every project administered by Intersect is delivered successfully, supporting the continued growth and success of Intersect and the wider ecosystem.

 Delivery assurance monitors the delivery of contracted updates to Cardano on behalf of the community.
 Its processes and procedures are building a body of knowledge that will ensure continuing improvement by and on behalf of the entire community.
 By identifying risks early, confirming the quality of deliverables, and helping contributors meet their milestones, delivery assurance fills an essential role in the ongoing success of Cardano.